Continuing Education Activity

 - Epinephrine (Adrenaline): Indicated for the treatment of cardiac arrest, anaphylaxis, and croup

-- Dopamine: Treats hypotension, bradycardia, and cardiac arrest.
+- Dopamine: Indicated for the treatment of hypotension, bradycardia, and cardiac arrest.

 - Isoprenaline: Indicated for treating bradycardia and heart block

 Many of these medications, especially the non-selective ones, are used in critical care and emergency settings.
 They are referred to as vasopressors.
 Side effects depend on the specific agent.
 However, changes in heart rate and blood pressure are the most common side effects.

-Indirect-acting adrenergic drugs increase norepinephrine and epinephrine through various mechanisms.
+Indirect-acting adrenergic drugs increase endogenous concentrations of norepinephrine and epinephrine through various mechanisms.
 Hence, their side effect profiles are similar to those seen with vasopressors.

 Mechanism of Action

 Adrenergic receptors, otherwise known as adreno-receptors, are classified as either alpha or beta receptors.
 Those two classes further subdivide into alpha-1, alpha-2, beta-1, beta-2, and beta-3.
 Alpha-1 and alpha-2 receptors both have three subtypes.
 These receptors are all G-protein-coupled receptors.

 Alpha-1 receptors are Gq-coupled receptors, whereas alpha-2 receptors are Gi-coupled receptors.
 Beta-2 and beta-3 are also Gi-coupled receptors.
 All beta receptors are also Gs-coupled receptors.

 Agonist binding to the adrenergic receptors induces the following cellular mechanisms:

-Phospholipase C is activated, which leads to the induction of inositol triphosphate (IP3) and diacylglycerol (DAG).
+Phospholipase C is activated, which leads to the formation of inositol triphosphate (IP3) and diacylglycerol (DAG).
 As a result, intracellular calcium rises.

-Adenylate cyclase is inactivated, which leads to a decrease in cyclic adenosine monophosphate (cAMP).
+Adenylate cyclase is inactivated, which leads to a decrease in intracellular cyclic adenosine monophosphate (cAMP).

 Adenylate cyclase is activated, and intracellular cAMP increases.

-The adenylate cycle becomes activated through the Gs-protein-coupled receptors, and there is an increase in cAMP.
-Gi protein-coupled receptors are also activated, and this will decrease cAMP.
+The adenylate cycle becomes activated through the Gs-protein-coupled receptors, and there is an increase in intracellular cAMP.
+Gi protein-coupled receptors are also activated, and this will decrease intracellular cAMP.

 While other medications such as clonidine (alpha-2 agonists) may be prescribed as transdermal patches with dosages of 0.1 mg/day to 0.3 mg/day while changing the patch every week.
 Clonidine can also be prescribed via an immediate-release tablet at 0.1 mg/day to 0.3 mg/day and an extended-release tablet with a dosage of 0.1 mg/day.
 Caution should be used when prescribing the medication to patients with renal failure as and it is recommended to begin with a low dose and increase as needed.